 Making fools of their customers is not something companies normally want to advertise.
 Misleading consumers makes for some bad PR, and it's nothing to tweet about – unless, that is, the calendar says it's very early April.
 On April Fools' Day, everyone's business becomes funny business, and this year is bound to be no different.
 Savvy marketers will not only be playing jokes, they'll be aiming high, hoping for that wildly successful prank that goes viral.
 And why not?
 History is known to repeat.
 Here are some stunts from April's past that definitely made the grade.

-Burger King makes a left-handed Whopper
+Burger King unveils the Chocolate Whopper

 Taco Bell buys the Liberty Bell